maciakl/SillyPastebin/readme.markdown

 There are also two development time dependencies not handled by Composer.
 These are:

-* [PHPUnit][5]
+* [PHPUnit][5] 3.6 (or higher)
 * [Codeception][6]

 You may want to download these if you're planning to modify the code and run the tests.
+If you are having issues getting PHPUnit 3.6 to work on Ubuntu [follow this guide][10].

+Silly pastebin is also commented using the PHPDoc standard.
+If you want to generate the html documentation you will need to get the following:

+* [PHPDocumentor2][9]

+If you install via Pear on Ubuntu you may also need to grab `php5-xsl` and `graphviz` packages in order to make it work.

 Installation
 ------------